dmnkvd/Archive-Transcoding-Tools/README.md

   * Reminder to beware of the reductionist, false objectivty of a given taxonomy

 ###### W18
-- [ ] Write the narrative: Gradual Meaning-Making, Beauty of Subjectivity, Fuziness of Representation ...
+- [ ] Finalise the narrative: Gradual Meaning-Making, Beauty of Subjectivity, Fuziness of Representation ...

 ## Subdirectories of project: